In This Article:

 If a nerve root exiting the spinal column becomes inflamed or compressed due to the spine’s degenerative changes, such as bone spurs or a herniated disc that leaks inflammatory proteins, lumbar radiculopathy symptoms of shock-like pain, pins-and-needles tingling, and/or numbness can radiate down into the buttock and/or leg.

-If the lumbar spinal canal narrows and spinal stenosis develops, compressed nerves could result in leg pain and cramps that develop while walking but go away when sitting down.
+If the lumbar spine canal narrows and spinal stenosis develops, compressed nerves could result in leg pain and cramps that develop while walking but go away when sitting down.

 As degenerative scoliosis progresses, the spine continues to rotate and bend, which can lead to noticeable postural changes, such as hunching forward, or uneven shoulders or hips.